 - TIP: Lesson extras let students expand their knowledge and practice what they've learned without getting ahead of their classmates

 Pair programming is a collaborative learning method in which students program in pairs instead of individually.
 When pair programming is turned on for your classroom section, students can choose to work with another student, in tandem, at one computer while completing regular programming assignments.
 Students who pair program together will share progress.
 Learn more about pair programming.

 Step 5 - Save your section

-Once you’re done filling out all of the section details, hit the “Save” button in the dialog to save your newly created section.
-You'll be taken back to your home page and see your newly created section under the 'Classroom Sections' header.
+Once you’re done filling out all of the section details, hit the “Save” button in the page to save your newly created section.
+If you are creating multiple sections, hit “Save and add another section” You'll be taken back to your home page and see your newly created section under the 'Classroom Sections' header.